WilliamQLiu/williamqliu.github.io/_posts/2015-04-03-statistical-analysis.md

 __Code__

+        """
+      Definitons:
+        Assume statistical significance level (alpha) = .05 Assume Two tailed
+        Degrees of Freedom (dof) = For a simple t-test: number of samples - 1

+      Example:
+        If we look up degrees of freedom, say for 29 samples, assume a statistical significance .05, two-tailed test, we look up a 'critical value' table and get a critical value of 2.045; this means if we get a t-statistic of less than -2.045 or greater than 2.045, we reject the null hypothesis
+    """

     from scipy import stats
+    import numpy as np

-    data_pass = [177.3, 177, 178.1, 179, 172, 173]  # avg height: 176.06
+    data_a = [177, 177, 178, 179, 172, 173, 178, 177, 174, 175, 178, 179,
+                 178, 179, 178, 177, 173, 177, 175]
-    data_fail = [180, 198, 200, 178, 199]  # avg height: 191
+    data_b = [180, 198, 200, 178, 199, 210, 270, 210, 430, 240, 260,
+                 180, 190, 188, 300, 210]

+    print "Running Data A; we accept the null hypothesis" \
+          "(i.e. no relationship/difference between measured groups)"
+    print "Data A has a mean of:", np.mean(data_a)  # avg height: 176.526 dof = len(data_a)-1  # for a t-test, degrees of freedom = number samples-1
+    print "Data A has a length of:", len(data_a), " and " \
+        " degrees of freedom:", len(data_a)-1
-    result = stats.ttest_1samp(data_pass, 177)  # avg height: 191
+    result = stats.ttest_1samp(data_a, 177)
-    print "t-statistic is {} and p-value is {}".format(result[0], result[1]) # t-statistic and p-value
+    print "t-statistic is {} and p-value is {}".format(result[0], result[1])
-    # t-statistic is -0.797659292772 and p-value is 0.461253479692
+    # t-statistic is -0.940589569294 and p-value is 0.359367763116
+    critical_value = stats.t.isf(0.05/2, dof)  # critical value for two sided test
+    print "critical value is:", critical_value  # 2.100

+    print "\nRunning Data B; we reject the null hypothesis" \
+          "(i.e. there is a relationship/difference between measured groups)" print "Data B has a mean of:", np.mean(data_b)  # avg height: 227.687 dof = len(data_b)-1  # for a t-test, degrees of freedom = number samples-1
+    print "Data B has a length of:", len(data_b), " and " \
+        " degrees of freedom:", len(data_b)-1
-    result = stats.ttest_1samp(data_fail, 177)
+    result = stats.ttest_1samp(data_b, 177)
-    print "t-statistic is {} and p-value is {}".format(result[0], result[1]) # t-statistic and p-value
+    print "t-statistic is {} and p-value is {}".format(result[0], result[1])
-    # t-statistic is 2.84590469864 and p-value is 0.0465883605229
+    # t-statistic is 3.13929630004 and p-value is 0.00675255864071
+    critical_value = 2.13  # 2.13, found through critical value chart
+    critical_value = stats.t.isf(0.05/2, dof)  # critical value for two sided test
+    print "critical value is:", critical_value  # 2.131

 __Explaination of Results__

 We did a __t-test__ for the mean of ONE group of scores.
-We created two examples, one dataset that passes and the other that fails.
+We created two examples, one dataset that accepts the null hypothesis and the other that rejects the null hypothesis.
 As a quick overview:

-*  __Null hypothesis__ is just a way of saying there is no relationship among these variables.
+*  __Null hypothesis__ is just a way of saying there is no relationship/difference among these variables.
 We either accept or reject the null hypothesis.
-If we accept the null hypothesis, this means there is no relationship between variables.
-If we reject the null hypothesis, this means there is a relationship.
+If we accept the null hypothesis, this means there is no relationship/difference between variables.
+If we reject the null hypothesis, this means there is a relationship/difference between the groups.
+*  The __statistical signifiance level__ (aka __alpha__) is a number we pick at the beginning of our experiment (usually `.05` or `.01`) and use this as a threshold to determine if we accept or reject the null hypothesis.
+*  The __p-value__ can be seen as the probability of obtaining the observed sample results.
+If the _p-value_ is equal or smaller than the _statistical signifiance level_, then the _null hypothesis_ must be rejected.
+However, this does not automatically mean that the alternative hypothesis is true.
 *  The __t-statistic__ used in this __t-test__ assesses whether the size of the difference is significant.
 The greater this value, the greater the evidence against the null hypothesis.
-*  The __p-value__ can be seen as the probability of obtaining the observed sample results when the null hypothesis is true.
-When _p-value_ is small (usually below .05) then the null hypothesis must be rejected (i.e. there is a relationship between the variables, the null hypothesis is wrong).
+*  The __critical value__ is what we use to compare to the t-statistic to see if we reject the null hypothesis or not.

 __Example 1 - Similar Data__

-In `data_pass` we had an average height of `176.06`.
-This is near the mean of 177 that we passed in.
-We get a _t-statistic_ that is `-0.798` and a _two tailed p-value_ of `.461`.
-Notice how the _t-statistic_ is small (not much difference) and how large the _p-value_ is (pretty sure there is a relationship).
+In `data_a` we had an average height of `176.526`.
+Just by eyeballing, our `data_a` is near the mean of 177 that we passed in.
+For a t-test, we calculate the _degrees of freedom_ as the number of samples-1, which comes out to be `19-1=18`.
+We get a _t-statistic_ that is `-0.940` and a _two tailed p-value_ of `0.359`.
+We calculate the _critical value_ to be `2.100`.
+We compare the _t-statistic_ with the _critical value_ and find that the _t-statistic_ value (`-0.940`) is within the _critical value_ ranges (of `-2.1` to `2.1`) so we have to accept the null hypothesis (i.e. there is no relationship/difference between these two sets of numbers).
+With a _p-value_ of `.0359`, this is another indicator that we must reject the null hypothesis since it is greater than our signifiance level of `.05`.

 __Example 2 - Different Data__

-In `data_fail` we had an average height of `191`.
-This is not near the mean of 177 that we passed in.
-We get a _t-statistic_ that is `2.846` and a _two tailed p-value_ of `.046`.
-Notice how there is a much larger _t-statistic_ (a bit of a difference in numbers) and how small the _p-value_ is (i.e. we're confident this isn't happening by chance).
+In `data_b` we had an average height of `227.687`.
+Just by eyeballing, our `data_b` is not near the mean of 177 that we passed in.
+For a t-test, we calculate the _degrees of freedom_ as the number of samples-1, which comes out to be `16-1=15`.
+We get a _t-statistic_ that is `3.139` and a _two tailed p-value_ of `0.006`.
+We calculate the _critical value_ to be `2.131`.
+We compare the _t-statistic_ with the _critical value_ and find that the _t-statistic_ value (`3.139`) is within the _critical value_ ranges (of `-2.131` to `2.131`) so we reject the null hypothesis (i.e. there is a relationship/difference between these two sets of numbers).
+With a _p-value_ of `.006`, this is another indicator that we can accept this alternative hypothesis since it is less than our signifiance level of `.05`.